OliverHi/chatgpt-example-book-service/readme.md

 # Overview
+This is a demo project to try out ChatGPT.

 This service can manage authors and their books.
 Endpoints support creation of new authors and books as well as to list them.